ClusterLabs/PAF/configuration.md

   * have `recovery_target_timeline = 'latest'`
   * a `primary_conninfo` with an `application_name` set to the node name

-Another requirement for PAF is to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.
+Moreover, if you rely on Pacemaker to move an IP resource on the node hosting the master role of PostgreSQL, make sure to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.

 ## PAF resource configuration